 Over the years, many famous footballers have played for the borough – Sir Alf Ramsey, Terry Venables, Bobby Moore, Jimmy Greaves, Martin Peters, Trevor Brooking, Steve Potts, Tony Adams, Tony Cottee, Paul Konchesky, John Terry and Benik Afobe to name but a few.

-An exciting crop of young talent from more recent years has broken into the first team of their respective clubs, including Max Watters (Barnsley), Sorba Thomas (Huddersfield Town) and Kevin Berkoe (Salford City).
+An exciting crop of young talent from more recent years has broken into the first team of their respective clubs, including Max Watters (Barnsley), Sorba Thomas (Nantes) and Kevin Berkoe (Salford City).

 In 2015, Olivia Smith became to first former girls’ district player to receive international recognition when she was selected for English SFA U15s against Ireland.
 This was followed by several England U17 caps before becoming a regular in the Euro 2019 U19s squad.